 The debate in literature about the name of this opening between the olecranon and coronoid fossae of the humerus is whether it is an aperture or a foramen.
 It is reported that in vivo it is occupied by connective tissue which is not perforated by any nerve or blood vessel.
-Most studies were performed on cadaveric and archeological human remains, which are subjected to maceration and decomposition of softer tissues respectively, which misled earlier investigators to consider it constantly open and consequently name it as a foramen [8].
+Most studies were performed on cadaveric and archeological human remains, which are subjected to maceration and decomposition of softer tissues [8]

+respectively, which misled earlier investigators to consider it constantly open and consequently name it as a foramen.

 Meta-analysis showed that the overall pooled prevalence of the OAH was 21.9%, with studies conducted in African populations reporting the highest prevalence (31%).
 Data reported on the samples located in or descending from Europe had the lowest prevalence (11.1%) [2].
-Table 3 shows frequencies in different populations all over the world, where the samples of Greek population strangely present minimum and maximum prevalence (0.3-21.6%) [1, 3, 4, 6, 9, 13-19].
-The results of our study (10%) are within a range expected for European populations, although more extensive sample would offer more information if the prevalence leans to lower numbers, such as medieval Slavic Polish population and neighboring Romanian one, or higher frequencies, such as Greek and Turkish groups, particularly along with analyzing population affinity and migrations, which were largely present in the history of the area our sample belongs to [5].
+Table 3 shows frequencies in different populations all over the world, where the samples of Greek population strangely present minimum and maximum prevalence (0.3-21.6%).
+The results of our study (10%) are within a range expected for European populations, although more extensive sample would offer more information if the prevalence leans to lower numbers, such as medieval Slavic Polish population and neighboring Romanian one, or higher frequencies, such as Greek and Turkish groups, particularly along with analyzing population affinity and migrations [5] which were largely present in the history of our area.

-We found the OAH to be dominant on the left humeri, which is in concordance with statistically significant difference shown in 41 studies [2].
-There are reports with the right side being more frequent or bilateral compared to the left side [12, 19].
-The majority of the OAH found were oval, then round, and one triangular and irregular each.
+We found the OAH to be dominant on the left humeri, which is in concordance with statistically significant difference shown in forty-one studies [2].
+There are reports with the right side being more frequent [19] or bilateral compared to the left side [12].
+Majority of the OAH found were oval, then round, and one triangular and irregular each.
 These findings and proportions strengthen earlier reports [2, 15, 19, 20], although some unusual shapes were also reported, such as sieve-like, rectangular or reniform [6, 18].
-The female samples are usually shown as being more predilected for the OAH presence, and even slightly higher frequency in males is a rare finding [1, 2, 4, 5, 6, 13].
+The female samples are usually shown as being more predilected for the OAH presence [1, 2, 5, 6, 13], and even slightly higher frequency in males is a rare finding [4].